-Ac Actions Performance tracker rformance tracker Reporting Officer/Group Progress to date Comment a) a) Support the delivery of projects agreed by the Community Safety Partnership Monitor delivery of projects Group Manager Environmental and Housing Services © A workshop took place on 16 November, to launch to partners a new Community Safety Partnership structure which will include Neighbourhood Groups and neighbourhood watch.
+Actions Performance tracker Reporting Officer/Group Progress to date Comment a) Support the delivery of projects agreed by the Community Safety Partnership Monitor delivery of projects Group Manager Environmental and Housing Services © A workshop took place on 16 November, to launch to partners a new Community Safety Partnership structure which will include Neighbourhood Groups and neighbourhood watch.
 The Community Safety Partnership have continued with restructuring, and have been working on making funds available for community groups to bid for money for projects that meet the PCC priorities.
 Grant application forms and leaflets were launched at the end of January 2016.
-2. Overall reduction in level of crime See LPI Table This is measured through a performance indicator - see attached LPI report (Appendix 2) b) Work with statutory and voluntary agencies to address the issues of anti- social behaviour and 1.
+Overall reduction in level of crime See LPI Table This is measured through a performance indicator - see attached LPI report (Appendix 2) b) Work with statutory and voluntary agencies to address the issues of antisocial behaviour and environmental crime in our communities.
 Monitor outcomes of ASB and environmental crime partnership working Group Manager Environmental and Housing Services © A day of action was held in Churchdown recently involving a number of agencies to tackle enviro crimes, concentrating on fly tipping and dog fouling.
-Officers were on hand to give advice to dog walkers and other residents. environmental crime in our communities.
-2. Reduction in reported antisocial behaviour incidents See LPI table This is measured through a performance indicator - see attached LPI report (Appendix 2) · See LPI table This is measured through a performance indicator - see attached LPI report (Appendix 2)
+Officers were on hand to give advice to dog walkers and other residents.
+Reduction in reported antisocial behaviour incidents See LPI table This is measured through a performance indicator - see attached LPI report (Appendix 2) Reduction in reported environmental crime incidents.
+See LPI table This is measured through a performance indicator - see attached LPI report (Appendix 2)